tasks/docs/docs/markdown.md

 Markdown ([Wikipedia](https://en.wikipedia.org/wiki/Markdown)) is a human readable markup language

-Tasks' optional Markdown support will highlight Markdown syntax while editing a task's title and description, and display rendered Markdown in your task lists

 ## Enable Markdown

-Navigate to `☰ > Settings > Look and feel` and toggle on `Edit screen options > Markdown`.
+Navigate to `☰ > Settings > Look and feel` and toggle on `Edit screen options > Markdown`

 You may also want to toggle on `Task list options > Show full description`

-## Widgets & notifications
+## Behavior

+* **Task list**: Markdown will be rendered in the title and description.
+Links will be clickable
+* **Edit screen**: Markdown syntax in the title and description will be highlighted
-Due to technical limitations only strikethrough is supported in widgets and notifications.
-All other Markdown features will be rendered as plain text.
-Links will be highlighted but cannot be clicked
+* **Widgets & notifications**: Due to technical limitations only strikethrough is supported.
+Other features will be rendered as plain text with Markdown syntax removed.
+Links cannot be clicked

 ## Supported features